Services

 Completely in canal (CIC)

-CICs are molded to fit inside the ear canal.
-It is ideal for adults with mild to moderate hearing loss.
+CICs are molded to fit inside the ear canal and sit slightly out from IICs.
+It’s ideal for adults with mild to moderate hearing loss.
 This is the smallest and least visible type and is less likely to pick up wind noise.
 Since it is very tiny, it also has very small batteries, which have a shorter life span compared to bigger batteries.
 Additionally, it may also skip extra features like directional microphones or volume control.

 In the ear (ITE)

-In-the-ear hearing aids can be custom made in two styles – half shell or full shell.
+ITEs can be custom made in two styles – half shell or full shell.
 Both are ideal for adults with mild to severe hearing loss and are available with directional microphones for better hearing in noise.
-ITEs have features that don’t fit on smaller style hearing aids, such as volume control.
+ITEs may have features that are not available on smaller style hearing aids, such as volume control.
 Since these devices are larger, they are easier to handle and have larger batteries for longer battery life.
 Users can also opt for models with rechargeable batteries.
 ITE hearing aids may pick up more wind noise than smaller hearing aids and are more visible in the ear.

 Behind the ear (BTE)

-In terms of its speaker or receiver, RIC and RITE hearing aid styles are similar to behind-the-ear hearing aids, as it sits behind the ear canal.
-However, instead of a tube, a tiny wire connects the piece behind the ear to the receiver or speaker.
+In terms of the speaker/receiver, RIC and RITE hearing aid styles are similar to behind-the-ear hearing aids, since they both are fit over the outer ear, and rest behind the pinna.
+However, instead of a tube, a tiny wire connects the piece behind the ear to the receiver (speaker).
 Compared to BTE hearing aids, RICs and RITEs have a less visible portion.
 These hearing aid models have directional microphones, manual control options and may be powered with rechargeable batteries.

 Open-fit

-Open-fit hearing aids is another variation of BTE hearing aids with thin tubing or RICs or RITEs with an open ear dome.
-This style makes the ear canal very open, allowing high-frequency sounds to be amplified through the hearing aid and low frequency sounds to enter the ear naturally.
-Open-fit hearing aids are a good choice for people with mild to moderate high-frequency hearing loss and better low-frequency hearing.
-Unlike in-the-ear hearing aid styles, open-fit hearing aids don’t plug the ears, making your own voice sound better without any distortion.
+Open-fit hearing aids are another variation of BTE hearing aids with thin tubing or RICs or RITEs with an open ear dome.
+This style allows the ear canal to be very open, allowing high-frequency sounds to be amplified through the hearing aid and low frequency sounds to enter the ear naturally.
+Open-fit are a good choice for people with mild to moderate high-frequency hearing loss and better low-frequency hearing.
+Unlike ITE styles, open-fit hearing aids do not close off the ear canals, making the wearer’s own voice sound better without any distortion.

 How Hearing Aids Work